-While we prefer to forego the kind that comes out of animal exploitation or that was destined to become a cute chick, nature & animal-friendly producers have provided an amazing range of vegan egg substitutes.
+“Do vegans eat eggs?”
+While we prefer to forego the kind that comes out of animal exploitation or that was destined to become a cute fluffy chick, animal-friendly producers have provided an amazing range of vegan egg substitutes.

-So how do these vegan eggs work eggxactly?
-Well, eggs are most commonly used in four different ways—used in egg dishes, for leavening, binding, and to add moisture in baking.
+So how do these vegan egg substitutes work eggxactly?
+Well, eggs are most commonly used in four different ways—for egg dishes, for leavening, binding, and to add moisture in baking.

 Vegan Egg Substitutes for Egg Dishes